grikdotnet/generics/README.md

 In 2023 PHP Foundation funded
 [a year of research](https://thephp.foundation/blog/2024/08/19/state-of-generics-and-collections/) in generics implementation.
-I believe, a complex perfect solution was never a PHP way, though.
+I believe a complex perfect solution was never a PHP way, though.

 PHP changed a lot over the years, and the old solutions may actually work now, with little tweaks.